Rexios80/watch_connectivity/watch_connectivity/README.md

 - Tell if the counterpart is reachable
   - On Android it is not possible to tell if the counterpart app is reachable.
 This plugin checks if any nodes are connected.

+## Requirements

+On Android, the watch and phone apps must:
+- Have the same package name
+- Be signed with the same key

 ## Usage

 <!-- embedme readme/usage.dart -->